clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

       sudo usermod -G docker -a <username>

-The mixer Docker container is available on `Docker Hub`_.
-Mixer will automatically pull a Docker container for mixing if one does not already exist.
+The mixer Docker container is available on `Docker Hub`_. mixer will automatically pull a Docker container for mixing if one does not already exist.
 You can optionally pull a container in advance, using the following steps: